-If you have your own kayak or canoe, we recommend that you launch from Northstar Beach.
+If you have your own kayak or canoe, we recommend that you launch from Northstar Beach or Lower Castaways Park.
 There is no launch or parking fee.

 See Boating Limit Map.
 Note that no powered watercraft are allowed into the Ecological Reserve without a permit.